prathamesh2525/prathamesh2525/README.md

 Hey 👋 My name is Prathamesh Madniwale
 =====================================

-Frontend Developerr | In making Blockchain Developer
+Frontend Developerr | In making MERN Stack Developer
 ---------------------------------------------------
 - 🌎 I am based in 🇮🇳
 - 🔭 I’m currently working on Portfolio Website
-- 🌱 I’m currently learning Web Development and Blockchain(ETH)
+- 🌱 I’m currently learning and building on top of MERN Stack.
 - 👯 I’m looking to collaborate on Blockchain Projects
 - 💬 Ask me anything
-- ⚡ Fun fact: You cannot learn JS completely